lacinoire/master-thesis/docs/worklog.md

 # Carolin Master Thesis Work Log

+## 19.7.19

+- Meeting with Annibale about IR parameters and review last meeting with Moritz
+- Collected Requirements for research prototype in findind a clean answer to the "test faliure extraction tool" questions
+- Started on unifying API for extraction tools
+- answering Moritz

+## 18.9.19

+- Cleaned up R implementation
+- Fixed plots

 ## 17.7.19

 - Implemented Evaluation infrastructure (like in C# tool already) around R extraction